ShreyKumar/StudyCat/deliverable-03/iteration-03.review.md

 Android App:
 * Created fully functioning android app which interfaces with the server and the desktop app for on the go updates on your productivity level.

+Chrome extension:
+* Fully developed front end which is now compatible with back end.
+* Slightly altered data sent to server from monitoring tabs due to a miscommunication earlier.
+* Simplified server code a bit so its more effecient when communicating with the extension.
+* Fixed numerous UI and functionality bugs which were unnoticed in the last iteration.

 <img src="desktopmain.png" width="250px" height="250px" />

 <br />